Garden Palace

 The Garden Palace was a large, purpose-built exhibition building constructed to house the Sydney International Exhibition in 1879 in Sydney, Australia.
 In 1882 it was completely destroyed by fire.

 It was designed by James Barnet and constructed by John Young, at a cost of £191,800 in only eight months.
 This was largely due to the importation from England of electric lighting, which enabled work to be carried out around the clock.

+Following the exhibition, it was used by the Technological, Industrial and Sanitary Museum of New South Wales, now known as the Museum of Applied Arts and Sciences or the Powerhouse Museum.